dcunited001/dcunited001.github.io/_posts/2018-12-13-a-material-conception-of-soul.md

 operate, given some notion of self, by comparing our sense of self with that of the identity of others.
-People play [epistemic games](https://plato.stanford.edu/entries/epistemic-game/) and doxastic games[^doxastic-games]: games centered around projection and propagation of belief.
-Understanding the idea of doxastic games requires incredibly deep knowledge of game theory, but these are games where beliefs are projected through society.
-The "rumor mill" and "telephone" are doxastic games.
-Understanding how your conceived image of self has...
+People play [epistemic games](https://plato.stanford.edu/entries/epistemic-game/) and doxastic games[^doxastic-games].
+These are games centered around projection and propagation of knowledge or belief.
+There are many board games which are formalized conceptions of these and the magnificent thesis in the footnote discusses doxastic games in terms of .
+Understanding the idea of doxastic games requires incredibly deep knowledge of game theory, but these are games where beliefs are projected through society. **Telephone** and **The Rumor Mill**, those are doxastic games.

+> "Explain it to them like they're five" they said...

+Your conceived image of self has refracted into myriad images in society.
+The collective set of memories that members of society have formed about you compose your social memory.
+The individual recollections of experience can be activated almost like files are opened on a computer.
+Individuals in society collectively guide their attention towards memories that are each associated with collections of identities.

 <a name="eternal-torment-of-the-soul-is-a-doxastic-game" />